Battlefield 6 Sees Reason! Server Browser and Giant Maps Are Back

 Battlefield 6 is coming back to its roots!
 Server browsers and massive maps are returning

 Listen up, it’s finally happening.
-After years of controversial experiments with matchmaking systems that sparked widespread community outcry, the developers at DICE and their supporting teams within Battlefield Studios have finally made the move we’ve been waiting for.
+After years of controversial experiments with matchmaking systems that sparked widespread community outcry, the developers at DICE and their supporting teams within Battlefield Studios (including Ripple Effect and Criterion) have finally made the move we’ve been waiting for.
 Bringing back a full-featured server browser is not just a nod to series veterans; it’s a return to the fundamentals that made Battlefield the king of large-scale warfare.

 No more being at the mercy of opaque algorithms and random lobbies that often dump you into high-ping servers or half-finished rounds.
 We are returning to an era where the player, not the system, decides where and with whom they spend their evening.